Regnal name: Sinosphere

+Monarchs could adopt or be honored with regnal names (尊號; zūn hào) during their reign or after they had abdicated.

 Since the Shang dynasty, Chinese sovereigns could be honored with temple names (廟號; miào hào) after their death, for the purpose of ancestor worship.
 Temple names consisted of two or three Chinese characters, with the last word being either zǔ (祖; "progenitor") or zōng (宗; "ancestor").
 Since the Zhou dynasty, Chinese monarchs were frequently accorded posthumous names (謚號; shì hào) after their death.
 Posthumous names were adjectives originally intended to determine the achievements and moral values, or the lack thereof, of one's life.
 Since both titles were accorded only after one's death, they were not effectively regnal names.
 As a result of Chinese cultural and political influence, temple names and posthumous names were adopted by monarchs of Korea and Vietnam, whereas monarchs of Japan adopted only posthumous names.

-Since 140 BC, during the reign of the Emperor Wu of Han, Chinese sovereigns proclaimed era names (年號; nián hào) for the purpose of identifying and numbering years.
-Prior to the Ming dynasty, it was common for Chinese monarchs to proclaim more than one era name during a single reign, or that a single era name was used by several rulers.
-Monarchs of the Ming and Qing dynasties, however, often adopted only one era name throughout their reign; thus, Chinese sovereigns of the Ming and Qing dynasties are commonly known by their respective era name with few exceptions, although era names were not effectively regnal names.
-The era name system had also been adopted by rulers of Korea, Vietnam and Japan, with Japan still using the system to this day.
+Since 140 BC, during the reign of the Emperor Wu of Han, Chinese sovereigns often proclaimed era names (年號; nián hào) for the purpose of identifying and numbering years.
+Prior to the Ming dynasty, it was common for Chinese monarchs to proclaim more than one era name during a single reign, or that a single era name could span the reigns of several rulers.
+Monarchs of the Ming and Qing dynasties, however, often adopted only one era name throughout their reign.
+Thus, Chinese sovereigns of the Ming and Qing dynasties came to be highly associated with the corresponding era name of their reign and are commonly known by their respective era name with few exceptions, although era names were not effectively regnal names.
+The era name system was also adopted by rulers of Korea, Vietnam and Japan, with Japan still using the system to this day.

 The following table provides examples from China, Japan, Korea and Vietnam to illustrate the differences between monarchical titles in the Sinosphere.
 Bold characters represent the most common way to refer to the monarchs.